In this post, I’m exploring the 17 best bean to cup coffee machines of 2022 in the UK.

 Are Jura bean to cup coffee machines any good?

-Plus, they’re an old-fashioned customer support oriented business who you can basically phone for support, or have a zoom call with, or pop in to see them if you’re within driving distance of their warehouse and showroom near Halifax.
+Plus, they’re an old-fashioned customer support oriented business who you can just phone for support, or have a zoom call with, or pop in to see them if you’re within driving distance of their warehouse and showroom near Halifax.

 The Gaggia bean to cup machines all deliver double shots when you select a double shot – in that they have a selection for 2 shots, and when selected – the machine grinds, pulls the shot, and then does the same again.